Self-expanders of positive genus: Introduction

 \begin{theorem} There is a universal constant $\delta_0 > 0$ such that for any $g \in \mathbb{N}$ and $\Ccal[g] \in \Pi[g, \delta_0]$, there exists a complete connected $\Grp[g]$-equivariant self-expander $\Sigma[g]=\Sigma[\Ccal[g]]$ of genus $g$.
 Moreover, $\Sigma[g]$ is asymptotic to the cone $\Ccal[g]$. \end{theorem}

-\begin{remark}[Different genera coming from the same cone and fattening] For any cone $\Ccal[g] \in \Pi[g, \delta_0]$, Ecker-Huisken \cite{Ecker1989Mean} shows that for each $i \in \{1, 2, 3\}$, there is a unique self-expander $\Lambda_i$ asymptotic to $\Ccal_i$.
+\begin{remark}[Different genera coming from the same cone and fattening] For any cone $\Ccal[g] \in \Pi[g, \delta_0]$, By Lemma \ref{graphical self-expander} below, for each $i \in \{1, 2, 3\}$, there is a unique self-expander $\Lambda_i$ asymptotic to $\Ccal_i$.
 Moreover, each $\Lambda_i$ is graphical.
 Let $\Lambda : = \bigcup_{i =1}^3 \Lambda_i$ be the self-expander consisting of these three disjoint graphical sheets.
 Then $\Lambda$ and $\Sigma[g]$ are both asymptotic to $\Ccal[g]$.
 However, $\Lambda$ has genus zero, while $\Sigma[g]$ has positive genus $g$.
-By \cite[Theorem 2.4]{Chodosh2024Conical}, this non-uniqueness of self-expanders coming from the same cone will then lead to fattening of the level set flow staring from $\Ccal[g]$. \end{remark}
+By \cite[Theorem 2.4]{Chodosh2024Conical}, this non-uniqueness of self-expanders coming from the same cone will then lead to fattening of the level set flow starting from $\Ccal[g]$. \end{remark}